The quick answers page for the Mississippi governor’s race.

 Which policy issue already looks like a real 2027 fight?

-Teacher pay is one of the cleanest early bets because it is statewide, measurable, and already the subject of a failed 2026 legislative push.
+Teacher pay is still one of the cleanest early bets because it is statewide, measurable, and already sits inside a bigger FY2027 budget squeeze involving Medicaid, PERS, tax-and-revenue tradeoffs, public safety, and a still-unsettled rural-health funding fight.
 That makes it much more durable than generic issue branding.

 What should readers watch next in this race?